'I Felt Like I Wasn’t An Elite Athlete': Tatyana McFadden On Why Paralympic Representation Is Crucial

 Advertisement

-What are some ways you’ve looked after your mental health or practiced self-care while training in a pandemic over the past year a half?
+What are some ways you’ve looked after your mental health or practised self-care while training in a pandemic over the past year a half?

 “I did lots of FaceTime calls, and I did facials.
 I was trying to work on my sleep even though I was often restless.
 I produced the Netflix movie Rising Phoenix.
 We just won an Emmy for it.
 Making it got me excited about the Paralympics, and that project was a nice thing to work on during quarantine.”